SystemsApproach/security/infra.rst

 take the form of a route being advertised and then propagated when it should not be.
 There is a relatively simple measure that should have prevented the incident described above: the provider AS immediately upstream from Pakistan Telecom should not have accepted the advertisement that said "I have a route to YouTube".
 How would it know not to accept this?
-After all, BGP needs to be dynamic, so a newly advertised prefix is sometimes going to be correct.
+After all, BGP needs to be dynamic, so a newly advertised prefix is often going to be correct.
 One solution to this problem is the use of Internet Routing Registries (IRRs), which serve as databases mapping address prefixes to the ASes that are authorized to advertise them.
 In the prior example, since YouTube is not a customer